Profile: Hosni Mubarak

 The government argued the draconian regime was necessary to combat Islamist terrorism, which came in waves during the decades of Mr Mubarak's rule - often targeting Egypt's lucrative tourism sector.

-He presided over a period of domestic stability and economic development that meant most of his fellow countrymen accepted his monopolisation of power in Egypt.
+He presided over a period of domestic stability and economic development that meant most of his fellow countrymen accepted his monopolisation of power.

 Many supporters of reform doubted the veteran ruler's sincerity when he said he was all for opening up the political process.

-Leading up to his declaration not to stand again for the presidency, the US had heaped pressure on him to stand aside, calling for an "orderly transition" of power to a more democratic system.
+Ahead of his declaration that he would not to stand again for the presidency, the US had heaped pressure on him to stand aside, calling for an "orderly transition" of power to a more democratic system.

 Mr Mubarak won three elections unopposed since 1981, but for his fourth contest in 2005 - after a firm push from the US - he changed the system to allow rival candidates.

-The length of his tenure, along with his age and possible successors, had all been sensitive subjects in Egypt until January and February's mass protests allowed the Egyptian people to find a voice.
+The length of his time in power, along with his age and possible successors, had all been sensitive subjects in Egypt until the mass protests allowed the Egyptian people to find a voice.

-People around Mr Mubarak said his health and vigour belied his age - although a couple of recent health scares have been a reminder of his mortality.
+People around Mr Mubarak said his health and vigour belied his age - although a couple of health scares served as a reminder of his advancing years.

 Rumours about the president's health gathered pace when he travelled to Germany in March 2010 for gall bladder surgery.
 They flared every time he missed a key gathering or disappeared from the media spotlight for any conspicuous length of time.